fawazsiddiqi/carekit-hyperprotect-lab/README.md

 **IBM Cloud Account:**

 An IBM Cloud Account is required for this lab.
-If you need to create one, please go to : https://cloud.ibm.com/registration and follow the prompts.
-Additional documentation can be found [here](https://cloud.ibm.com/docs/account?topic=account-signup)
+If you need to create one, please go to: https://ibm.biz/HyperProtectHIPAA

 <br/>